QuickBirdEng/flutter_platform_search/README.md

 ## 📃 License

-The Recipes App is released under the MIT license.
+The Example app is released under the MIT license.
 See [LICENSE](LICENSE) for more information.